-It is the policy of TJPA through the employee contract with Local Government Services ("LGS") to permit employees to accumulate earned but unused vacation and sick pay benefits.
+It is the policy of TJPA to permit employees to accumulate earned but unused vacation and sick pay benefits.
 Each employee is assigned an accrual rate and allowed to accrue up to two years' worth of vacation benefits.
-There is no liability for unpaid accumulated sick leave since LGS does not have a policy to pay any amounts for sick leave when employees separate from service with LGS.
-All vacation pay is accrued when incurred because the TJPA has an obligation to reimburse LGS for vacation pay.
-At June 30, 2011 the amount of accrued vacation payable is \$202,119.
+There is no liability for unpaid accumulated sick leave since TJPA does not have a policy to pay any amounts for sick leave when employees separate from service.
+Vacation pay is accrued when earned.
+At June 30, 2012 the amount of accrued vacation payable is \$115,310.

-Notes to the Basic Financial Statements For the Year Ended June 30, 2011
+Notes to the Basic Financial Statements For the Year Ended June 30, 2012